Weekend all week, and every week, this winter!

 The following trails are shoveled:

-Lone Tree Road - Center Street to Hiawatha Road
+•Lone Tree Road, from Center Street to Hiawatha Road

 Cross-country skis - CrawDaddy Outdoors in Waverly